37 – Perfectionism and Childfree Latinas: The Ivy League School Dropout

 Enjoy the story of my own dance with perfectionism, what felt like my biggest source of shame in college, and how I learned that failure is just a natural part of life.
 Plus we examine some input from ChatGPT on 5 ways to manage your own perfectionist tendencies.

 DM me on Instagram if you have questions about this week’s episode.
 To apply to be on the podcast, fill out this form.
-And don’t forget to join the LVMC Substack for expanded discussions and behind-the-scenes info on each episode.
+And don’t forget to sign up for the LVMC Substack for expanded discussions and behind-the-scenes info on each episode.

 If you enjoy what you hear and want to help keep the show ad-free, please support the show!